ovokpus/ovokpus/README.md

 <p>I enjoy working with data, discovering valuable insights that help solve problems for businesses and other types of organizations.</p>

 <p>I also love programming and am enhancing my skills in Python, JavaScript, Microsoft C#(.NET Core), and SQL (for database design, development and administration).
-I also gaining real world experience with Big Data and Cloud computing platforms that are utulized in Machine Learning and Business Intelligence Analytics job roles.</p>
+I also gaining real world experience with Big Data and Cloud computing platforms that are utilized in Machine Learning and Business Intelligence Analytics job roles.</p>

 <hr>
 <div align="right"><img src="img/img1.jpg"></div>